The Profinite Dimensional Manifold Structure of Formal Solution Spaces of Formally Integrable PDEs

-\begin{proof} a) Here, one only has to prove that the representation (\ref{local}) does not depend on a particular choice of local data.
-In fact, the easiest way to see this, is to note that one can simply define $\sigma_{\mathrm{lin}}(h)$ by the diagram
+\begin{proof} a) Here, one only has to prove that the representation~(\ref{local}) does not depend on a~particular choice of local data.
+In fact, the easiest way to see this, is to note that one can simply def\/ine $\sigma_{\mathrm{lin}}(h)$ by the diagram